Content-Type: text/html; charset=utf-8

 These are small butterflies, but this particular one was very patient with me being close by.
 It has a beautiful purple dorsal side, but it didn't show it to me.

 Species: Heliophorus epicles (purple sapphire)

-John Harvey Photo > Hong Kong 11 > Purple Sapphire
+John Harvey Photo > Trips out of the Country > Hong Kong 11 > Purple Sapphire

 I saw four different kinds of "Tigers" today - characterized by the dark black stripes on either a light or orange background.